ankitvgupta/ankitvgupta.github.io/index.md

 * Finale Doshi-Velez: Assistant Professor of Computer Science, Harvard University

 ## Website
-This is a jekyll based resume template.
-You can find the full source code on [GitHub](https://github.com/bk2dcradle/researcher)
+This is based on jekyll website template.
+You can find the original template source code on [GitHub](https://github.com/bk2dcradle/researcher).